Skip to main content

 Create the Utility Files

 Our tutorial application will have a single vault that simulates storing our application's authentication session information.
-To manage this vault, we will create two utility files:
+To manage this vault, we will create three utility files:

 • vault-factory: Builds either a Vault or BrowserVault depending on the whether our application is running in a web-native or web context, respectively.
 The BrowserVault only mimics the basic behavior of the Vault for the purpose of running on the web and provides no security, as there as none available in the browser context.